sparkflows/sparkflows-docs/docs/user-guide/connectors/sap/hana-jdbc.rst

 Download SAP HANA JDBC Driver from SAP Service Marketplace
 ------------

+The SAP JDBC Driver can also be downloaded using the steps below:

   * Go to the SAP Service Marketplace through the link provided here: http://service.sap.com/connectors
   * You will need SAP credentials to access the Service Marketplace.
   * Download the ``ngdbc.jar`` file and install it on the Fire Insights machine.